muhiddinjv/scandishop/README.md

 - [ ] Filtering products by category name for all of the categories from BE
 - [x] The descriptions provided in HTML format are parsed and presented as HTML, not as plain text
 - [x] Ability to change the currency of the store to one of the available currencies

+## Updated Details
+- [ ] Endpoint for that test was updated, please check and add changes to fetch latest endpoint
+- [ ] Hard to click on currencies in currency switcher, please make clickable area bigger
+- [ ] Categories should be ‘all’,'clothes' and ‘tech’ and should be listed all products
+- [ ] Not possible to add different product attributes to cart
+- [ ] Out of stock product logic is not implemented
+- [ ] Prefer to use PureComponent instead Component
+- [ ] Prefer to use const instead let and var
+- [ ] Please use variable destructuring
+- [ ] Not added cart page